acgodson/proxy-ui/README.md

-Here's a refined and structured version of your README for the ProxyAI with Wormhole frontend repository:

----

 # ProxyAI with Wormhole

 This repository contains the Next.js implementation of ProxyAI, leverages Wormhole for cross-chain authorization and payments for AI services.
 The controller (target) chain is already deployed on [`Celo`](https://alfajores.celoscan.io/address/0x52567724E0260319652dce08671980E8Bcc08776) and the web-app router sends requests to the controller from the `Fuji` testnet.